 Exception.
-There is an exception to the exclusive use test if you use part of your home for storing inventory or product samples (or both).
+You do not have to meet the exclusive use test if you use part of your home for storing inventory or product samples.
 You can deduct expenses from using part of your home for storing inventory or product samples if you meet all the following tests.

-- You keep the inventory or product samples for use in your direct-selling business. - Your home is the only fixed location of your business. - ÿ You use the storage space on a regular basis. - The space you use is separately identifiable and suitable for storage.
+- You keep the inventory or product samples for use in your direct-selling business. - Your home is the only fixed location of your business. - You use the storage space on a regular basis. - The space you use is separately identifiable and suitable for storage.